 From content structure to visual design elements, everything on a landing page for an app website needs to come together to turn a visitor into an engaged user.
 Let's dive into some apps doing this right.

 15 best app landing page examples

-Here are 15 mobile app websites that combine content and creativity.
+Here are 15 mobile app landing page websites that combine content and creativity.

 Imagine pointing the light on your phone at a locked door and having it click open.
 This may seem like something straight out of a science fiction movie, but this is a technology of today.
 BrightLock's mobile app makes it safe and secure to open smart lock doors at home and at work with a flick of your smartphone.